 \subsection{Feature Extraction and Feature Encoding}

-In our hybrid quantum-classical pipeline, feature extraction is performed using the CNN model, providing expressive intermediate representations that are subsequently encoded into quantum states.
-To facilitate this, we adopt a flexible feature extraction module and an encoding mechanism that preserves geometric and statistical characteristics of the data.
+Within the hybrid quantum--classical pipeline, feature extraction is performed by the CNN backbone, providing expressive intermediate representations that are subsequently encoded into quantum states.
+To facilitate this process, we adopt a flexible feature extraction module paired with an encoding mechanism designed to preserve the geometric and statistical characteristics of the data.

-\subsubsection{CNN-Based Feature Extraction.}
+\subsubsection{CNN-Based Feature Extraction}

-Algorithm \ref{alg:cnn-feature-extraction} describes the procedure used to extract intermediate feature representations from the backbone convolutional neural network.
+Algorithm \ref{alg:cnn-feature-extraction} details the procedure for extracting intermediate feature representations from the backbone CNN.
 The method leverages PyTorch forward hooks to non-invasively capture activations from a designated internal layer while preserving the standard forward computation of the model.

-Given a CNN model $f_\theta$ and a batch of inputs $X$, the algorithm first determines the target layer from which features will be extracted.
+Given a CNN model $f_\theta$ and a batch of inputs $X$, the algorithm first identifies the target layer for feature extraction.
 If a specific layer name $L$ is provided, the corresponding submodule is selected.
-Otherwise, the algorithm automatically identifies the final feature-producing layer, typically the last convolutional or linear layer preceding the classifier, ensuring compatibility across different CNN architectures.
+Otherwise, the algorithm automatically defaults to the final feature-producing layer, typically the last convolutional or linear layer preceding the classifier, ensuring compatibility across diverse CNN architectures.

 A forward hook is then registered on the selected layer to record its output activations during the forward pass.
 The network is evaluated normally to produce the prediction $\hat{y}$, while the hook simultaneously captures the intermediate activation tensor $A$.
-After the forward pass, the hook is removed to avoid side effects in subsequent evaluations.
+Following the forward pass, the hook is detached to prevent side effects in subsequent evaluations.

-Finally, the recorded activations are flattened along all non-batch dimensions, yielding a feature matrix $F \in \mathbb{R}^{B \times D}$, where $B$ denotes the batch size and $D$ the resulting feature dimensionality.
-The algorithm returns both the network’s prediction and the extracted feature representation, which will be used for downstream processing.
+Finally, the recorded activations are flattened along all non-batch dimensions to yield a feature matrix $F \in \mathbb{R}^{B \times D}$, where $B$ denotes the batch size and $D$ represents the resulting feature dimensionality.
+The algorithm returns both the network's prediction and the extracted feature representation, which are used for downstream processing.

-\subsubsection{Feature Encoding for Quantum States.}
+\subsubsection{Feature Encoding for Quantum States}